Access Funding, LLC v. Linton

 Annotate this Case

 The arbitration clause in this case stemmed from transactions between lead paint tort plaintiffs who received structured settlements and affiliated factoring companies that specialize in purchasing structured settlement rights.
 Defendants filed motions to compel arbitration and stay the case, but Plaintiffs challenged the existence of a valid agreement to arbitrate.
 The trial court granted the motion to compel arbitration, finding that the arbitrator was to determine the issue of arbitrability.
-The Court of Special Appeals reversed.
-The Court of Appeals affirmed, holding that the circuit court erroneously compelled arbitration and that the issue of whether a valid arbitration agreement exists is an issue for the court to determine.
+The appellate court reversed.
+The Supreme Court affirmed, holding that the circuit court erroneously compelled arbitration and that the issue of whether a valid arbitration agreement exists is an issue for the court to determine.